SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

     ![](./Media/take_tour-1.png)

-1. Navigate to **Deployments** in the left navigation pane, copy the deployment names of your AI model and store them in Notepad.
+1. Go to **Deployments** in the left navigation pane, click on the names of your AI model to copy them, and paste them into Notepad.

     ![](./Media/deploy-name.png)